markchristianlacap/csharp-namespace.nvim/README.md

 ## Acknowledgements

-Special thanks to the contributors of [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) for their amazing work in providing a powerful completion engine for Neovim.
+Special thanks to the contributors of [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) and [blink-cmp](https://github.com/Saghen/blink.cmp) for their amazing work in providing a powerful completion engine for Neovim.

 ## Contact